Leading The Industry

 A seven-foot (2.1 meter) long five-DOF robotic arm that carries some of the rover’s most critical science instruments.
 The arm’s turret holds the key instruments in Perseverance’s search for signs of life including SHERLOC and WATSON, PIXL, GDRT (Gaseous Dust Removal Tool), Ground Contact Sensor, the Drill.

 Custom-engineered for NASA/JPL’s Mars 2020 Perseverance rover, Motiv’s revolutionary six-degree of freedom force-torque sensor operates at -135°C and will give the rover critical contact dynamics information as its robotic arm collects and stores samples of the Martian planet for a future return to Earth.

 xLink Robotic Arm

 The first launch of xLink’s space-rated modular robotic arm system, xLink, is onboard NASA’s OSAM-2 mission.
-The xLink robotic arm will perform assembly and manufacturing tasks enabling the deployment of 3D printed, 5-meter solar array.
+The xLink robotic arm will perform assembly and manufacturing tasks enabling the deployment of 3D printed, five-meter solar array.

 Bringing together unparalleled modularity and advanced robotic capabilities, ModuLink is the next generation in scalable systems.
 Customizable and affordable, ModuLink comes with a host of mission-ready components that can tackle everything from on-orbit repairs and replacements to space junk removal.